zimicjs/zimic/README.md

 #### `tracker.bypass()`

-Clears any declared response and intercepted requests, and makes the tracker stop matching intercepted requests.
+Clears any response declared with [`.respond(declaration)`](#trackerresponddeclaration), making the tracker stop matching requests.
 The next tracker, created before this one, that matches the same method and path will be used if present.
-If not, the requests to the method and path will not be intercepted.
+If not, the requests of the method and path will not be intercepted.

+To make the tracker match requests again, register a new response with `tracker.respond()`.

+This method is useful to skip a tracker.
+It is more gentle than [`tracker.clear()`](#trackerclear), as it only removed the response, keeping restrictions and intercepted requests.

 ```ts
 const listTracker1 = interceptor.get('/users').respond({